 General presentation

 MatriCS is a shared platform for all the laboratories of the University Picardie Jules Verne.
 It was financed up to 1.800.000 € by the FEDER and the regional council of Hauts de France then consolidated, supported by €900,000 by Amiens Métropole in 2022.
-MatriCS platform gathers 4432 cores, 25 GPUs and 34,2 TB of RAM.
-The computing power is estimated at about 400 TFlops.
+MatriCS platform gathers 6660 cores, 42 GPUs and 49.6 TB of RAM and hybrid nodes equipped with FPGAs.
+The computing power is estimated at about 1 PFlops.

 Cluster “dolphin”